Asian-American Groups Want Elaine Chao To Start Supporting POC Or Resign

 While Chao, who’s an immigrant from Taiwan, said that the Charlottesville riots showed “hateful behavior and it is not who we are as Americans,” she didn’t distance herself from Trump’s remarks last Tuesday, nor did she call out the white supremacist groups responsible for the violence.

-So the Asian Pacific American Labor Alliance (APALA) AFL-CIO, the Korean Resource Center, and the National Asian Pacific American Women’s Forum (NAPAWF) among several other groups signed a statement calling on the transportation secretary to condemn the acts of white supremacists and stand with people of color and immigrants ― or resign.
+So the National Korean American Service and Education Consortium (NAKASEC), Asian Pacific American Labor Alliance (APALA) AFL-CIO, the Korean Resource Center, and the National Asian Pacific American Women’s Forum (NAPAWF) among several other groups signed a statement calling on the transportation secretary to condemn the acts of white supremacists and stand with people of color and immigrants ― or resign.

 “Secretary Elaine Chao stood by President Trump as he blamed both sides for the racist acts that took place in Charlottesville, essentially equating white nationalist hate groups with anti-racist protestors,” the letter read.
 “As Asian Americans, we call on Secretary Elaine Chao, an immigrant from Taiwan and woman of color, to be silent no more and stand by us as we fight to protect the DACA and Temporary Protected Status (TPS) programs.”